mikesol/property-based-testing-sketch/README.md

 ## Property testing 101

-Property testing makes sense when you are uncertain about they type of content that a given function will receive.
+Property testing makes sense when you are uncertain about they type of content that a given function will receive or how that content will be transformed into a response.
 For example, the given function is a poor candidate for property testing.

 ```ts
 const onlyAcceptsTwoThenAddsOne = (n: number) {